Sense of wonder: As a concept especially connected with science fiction

 As an example James takes the short story 'The Nine Billion Names of God' by Arthur C. Clarke.
 He explains:

-It is appropriate that Edward James chooses a story by Arthur C. Clarke to make the point.
-One critic is of the opinion that Clarke "has dedicated his career to evoking a "sense of wonder" at the sublime spaces of the universe ..."
-Editor and SF researcher Mike Ashley agrees:
+Others have opined that Clarke "has dedicated his career to evoking a "sense of wonder" at the sublime spaces of the universe..." and cited his novels like Childhood's End and Rendezvous with Rama in that regard.

-Kathryn Cramer in her essay 'On Science and Science Fiction' also explores the relationship of SF's 'sense of wonder' to religion, stating that "the primacy of the sense of wonder in science fiction poses a direct challenge to religion: Does the wonder of science and the natural world as experienced through science fiction replace religious awe?"
+Kathryn Cramer in her essay 'On Science and Science Fiction' also explores the relationship of SF's 'sense of wonder' to religion, stating that "The primacy of the sense of wonder in science fiction poses a direct challenge to religion: Does the wonder of science and the natural world as experienced through science fiction replace religious awe?"

 However, as Brooks Landon shows, not all 'sense of wonder' needs to be so closely related to the classical sense of the Sublime.
 Commenting on the story 'Twilight' by John W. Campbell he says:

-Perhaps the single most famous example of "sensawunda" in all of science fiction involves a neologism, from the work of A. E. van Vogt (Moskowitz 1974):